-I have a dataset of about 206,639 people who reported their wage and salary to a particular government survey, the "Current Population Survey," the CPS.
-The true average of their wage and salaries was \$19,362.62.
-(Not quite; the top income value is cut at \$625,000 - people who made more are still just coded with that amount.
+For class we're using the PUMS NY data with 196,585 observations and for now concentrate on the income from wages (INCWAGE) data.
+The true average of all of those people (omitting the na values) is \$33,795.55.
+(Not quite; the top income value is cut at \$638,000 - people who made more are still just coded with that amount.
 But don't worry about that for now.)
-The standard deviation of the full 206,639 people is 39,971.91.
+The standard deviation of the full data is 66,170.

 A histogram of the data shows that most people report zero (zero is the median value), which is reasonable since many of them are children or retired people.
-However some report incomes up to \$625,000!
+However some report incomes up to \$638,000!